Halloween in NYC 2018: Scary Good TimesSeptember 14, 2018 - by City Guide News Desk

 NYC'S ANNUAL VILLAGE HALLOWEEN PARADE

 All those in costume are welcome to join a parade of hundreds of puppets, bands, dancers, artists, and thousands of other New Yorkers in costumes of their own creation in the nation's most wildly creative public participatory event.
-This year’s theme is Cabinet of Curiosities: An Imaginary Menagerie, celebrating “hybrids, mash-ups and the frisson of crossed identities.”
-Enter the line-up between 6:30 and 8:30pm on Sixth Ave. at Canal St. For spectators, the route follows Sixth Ave. north from Spring St. to 16th St. 7-10:30pm.
+Enter the lineup between 6:30 and 8:30pm on Sixth Ave. at Canal St. For spectators, the route follows Sixth Ave. north from Spring St. to 16th St. 7-10:30pm.